danielsuniaga/samb-hexagonal/README.md

 - Utilize one of the four machine learning models (Logistic Regression, Decision Tree, Random Forest, Neural Network) to make informed trading decisions.

 ### Management Reports
-- Schedule the sending of session reports via email.
+- Schedule the sending of session reports via telegram.
+- - Schedule the sending of crons reports via teelgram.

 ## License
 This project is licensed under the MIT License.